STAT-JET-ASU/STT1810BasicStatistics/SyllabusSchedule/Fall2022/STT1810F22Syllabus.md

 #### **Course Objectives**

-1. Students will demonstrate effective use of selected descriptive statistics methods ✔
+1. Students will demonstrate effective use of selected descriptive statistics methods.
-2. Students will demonstrate effective use of selected inferential statistics methods ✔
+2. Students will demonstrate effective use of selected inferential statistics methods.
-3. Students will effectively communicate using statistical frameworks and vocabulary ✔
+3. Students will effectively communicate using statistical frameworks and vocabulary.
-4. Students will use statistical thinking to evaluate scholarly research and popular media ✔
+4. Students will use statistical thinking to evaluate scholarly research and popular media.
-5. Students will demonstrate preparedness for continued statistics coursework or research ✔
+5. Students will demonstrate preparedness for continued statistics coursework or research.

 Participation in STT 1810 is also designed to meet the following [General Education Learning Goals]((https://universitycollege.appstate.edu/programs/general-education-program/program-goals)).

 * Goal 1.
-Thinking Critically and Creatively ✔
+Thinking Critically and Creatively
 * Goal 2.
-Communicating Effectively ✔
+Communicating Effectively

 #### **Class Meetings**